Home My Account

 7. Stop taking Advil if you experience side effects: If you experience any side effects such as stomach pain, nausea, vomiting, or allergic reactions, stop taking Advil and consult a healthcare professional.

-How should I take Ibuprofen Tablets?
+How Should I Take Advil Ibuprofen Tablets?

 To take Ibuprofen Tablets (Advil), follow these instructions: